ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    * Add Lionel Tailhardat from Orange as new contributors based on his input.

-   * Add two new examples in the Appendix to explore correlation between troubleshooting ticket and incident management and intent based network diagonisis interaction.
+   * Add two new examples in the Appendix to explore correlation between troubleshooting ticket and incident management and intent based network diagnoisis interaction.

    v02 - v03